 Marking and refereeing demand sound knowledge of the game, careful attention, and a commitment to fair play.
 Making the right calls can be challenging even if the referee has no personal connection to the players; making the right call against a teammate and friend when the entire match is on the line is even harder.
 That so many players do make the right calls in difficult situations should be a point of pride for college squash.
 That being said, there are times when even the most conscientious players make bad decisions on court or as markers and referees.
 Such decisions can compromise fair play, ruin the experience for those involved, and reflect poorly on the sport as a whole.

-Competing for a national or division title at the National Team Championships put additional pressure on players, making it harder to uphold high standards of behavior and fair play — and making it all the more important.
-To make sure these standards are upheld, the College Squash Association has instituted a roving referee system for the men’s and women’s National Team Championships.
+Competing for a national or division title at the National Team Championships puts additional pressure on players, making it harder to uphold high standards of behavior and fair play — and making it all the more important.
+To make sure these standards are upheld, the College Squash Association has instituted a roving referee system for both weekends of the National Team Championships.
 At each event, there will be a tournament director and a site director.
 The roving referees will circulate and observe matches to make sure players, markers, and referees are behaving appropriately.
 Players will continue to be the primary markers and referees, but the roving referees will issue warnings, strokes, and other penalties as warranted if they observe inappropriate behavior.
-For the championship final (“A” Divisions), the roving referees will officiate the matches.
 All teams will be warned before play starts that the referees (student or roving official) will move to an automatic stroke at the first sign of abusive behavior.

 For championships, players are reminded of the following rules and guidelines:

-- Approved eyewear must be worn in any practice, warm-up, or competition (singles or doubles).
+- Approved eyewear must be worn in any practice, warm-up, or competition.
 Standard eyeglasses may not be worn in lieu of approved eyewear, even if the glasses have plastic lenses.
-For more information, see Eyewear Rules and this season’s eyewear reminder.
+For more information, see Eyewear Rules.

 - Markers and referees are supposed to be neutral.
 Cheering for teammates while marking or refereeing compromises that neutrality, and markers and referees should not applaud or verbally encourage players.
 For more information, see Marking/Refereeing.